We would like to announce the 64th class of Coro Fellows in Public Affairs, one of the longest-running leadership development programs in the nation.

-Christina Chambers graduated Magna Cum Laude from the University of California, Riverside with a Bachelor of Arts degree in Political Science.
+C. Rhys Chambers graduated Magna Cum Laude from the University of California, Riverside with a Bachelor of Arts degree in Political Science.
 While in school they worked full time as a hiring and administrative manager where they developed and maintained two departments and worked to create a diverse and inclusive environment for their employees.
 They have interned with Representative Pete Aguilar at his DC office for UCDC where they attended meetings, created briefs, interacted directly with constituents, and helped maintain multiple databases.
 They have volunteered as a research assistant, collecting and synthesizing qualitative research regarding international labor movements.
-Christina has also worked in multiple election campaigns at the state and national levels, assisting with both outreach and finance.
+C. Rhys has also worked in multiple election campaigns at the state and national levels, assisting with both outreach and finance.
 They hope to use their experience at Coro to build a career in public service.

 Tierra A. Christian